zmmbreeze/jquery.emphasis/README.md

 jQuery.emphasis.js
 ===============

-A lightweight javascript fallback for CSS3 [text-emphasis](http://www.w3.org/TR/css-text-decor-3/#emphasis-marks).
+A javascript fallback for CSS3 emphasis mark, aka [text-emphasis](http://www.w3.org/TR/css-text-decor-3/#emphasis-marks).
 It’s really useful for East Asian documents.
 Using small symbols next to each glyph to emphasize a run of text.

 ![demo](./assets/demo.png)